gara2000/cuda_math_operations/README.md

 ## Building the project: this will create a compiled code file for each cuda file
 	$ make

+## Testing:
-## Testing: replace "compiled_file_name" with the appropriate name: { vector_add , sum_red , conv , naive_mat_mul , coal_mat_mul , cache_tiled_mat_mul }
+Replace "compiled_file_name" with the appropriate name: { vector_add , sum_red , conv , naive_mat_mul , coal_mat_mul , cache_tiled_mat_mul }
 	$ ./compiled_file_name

+## Results:
-## Results: when running each of the files, it will give the time spent on the GPU-related operations and whether the output of the kernel is correct (compared with a verification function defined on the same file)
+When running each of the files, it will give the time spent on the GPU-related operations and whether the output of the kernel is correct (compared with a verification function defined on the same file)

 ## Example:
 	~$ git clone https://github.com/gara2000/cuda_math_operations.git